-When the Connection Manager signals that a delay line system has come up, a user interface for controlling that delay line is created as a notebook page (and will be destroyed when the Connection Manager signals that the delay line is down).
-This system control interface incorporates logical groupings of action buttons and widgets for displaying system status items (see Sec 5.2).
+When the Connection Manager signals that a delay line system has come up, a user interface for controlling that delay line is created by instantiating a DGSystemGui object.
+The DGSystemGui's widgets are displayed on a new notebook page (the instance and its widgets will be destroyed when the Connection Manager signals that the delay line is down).